mainsail-crew/docs/setup-guide/mainsailos/pi-imager.md

 # Preparation

-- [Download](https://www.raspberrypi.org/software/) and install the latest Raspberry Pi Imager (v1.7.1) (aka. rpi-imager).
+- [Download](https://www.raspberrypi.org/software/) and install the latest Raspberry Pi Imager (v1.7.1).

 # Flashing MainsailOS

 Raspberry Pi Imager appearance may vary depending on the host OS.
 {: .info}

-- When opening rpi-imager you will be presented with the following:
+- When opening Raspberry Pi Imager you will be presented with the following:

 ![screenshot-imager-launched](img/rpi-imager-launched.png)